Rafael Devers Player Props: Red Sox vs. Twins

-On Tuesday, Rafael Devers (.256 batting average in his past 10 games, with two doubles, six home runs, two walks and 14 RBI) and the Boston Red Sox face the Minnesota Twins, whose starting pitcher will be Sonny Gray.
+On Wednesday, Rafael Devers (on the back of going 2-for-4 with a double and an RBI) and the Boston Red Sox play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
 First pitch is at 7:10 PM ET.

-He strung together two hits (going 2-for-5 with a double and an RBI) in his last game against the Angels.
+He strung together two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Twins.

 Rafael Devers Game Info & Props vs. the Twins